Anti-pluricanonical systems on Fano varieties: Anti-canonical volume

-Let $F_i$ be the normalisation of $G_i$, and let $F_i'\to F_i$ be a resolution so that $F_i'\bir W_i$ is a morphism.
-By Theorem \ref{t-subadjunction}, there is a $\Q$-boundary $\Theta_{F_i}$ with coefficients in a fixed DCC set $\Phi$ depending only on $d$ such that we can write
+Let $F_i$ be the normalisation of $G_i$.
+By Construction \ref{constr-adjunction-non-klt-centre} and Theorem \ref{t-subadjunction} (by taking $B=0$ and $\Delta=\Delta_i$) and the ACC for lc thresholds [\ref{HMX2}, Theorem 1.1], there is a $\Q$-boundary $\Theta_{F_i}$ with coefficients in a fixed DCC set $\Phi$ depending only on $d$ such that we can write